 4. Replace Some of the Existing Pool Water

-While this is a natural process of dilution, it’s not the quickest option.
+While this is a natural process of dilution, it’s not the quickest or cheapest option.

 If you have a sand or DE filter, the quickest way to get rid of over-chlorinated pool water is to backwash.
 Of course, refilling the pool with fresh water to dilute the existing chlorine takes a bit longer.

 And it costs money in terms of water bills.
 Plus, the addition of fresh water is going to throw your pH, alkalinity, stabilizer, and calcium hardness seriously out of whack: so make sure you test and adjust once you’ve finished topping up the pool.